telerik/winforms-docs/gridview/cells/accessing-and-setting-the-currentcell.md

 ---
-title: Accessing and setting the CurrentCell
+title: Accessing and Setting the CurrentCell
-page_title: Accessing and setting the CurrentCell | RadGridView
+page_title: Accessing and Setting the CurrentCell | RadGridView
-description: Accessing and setting the CurrentCell
+description: This article shows how you can access or set the current cell, column or row.
 slug: winforms/gridview/cells/accessing-and-setting-the-currentcell
 tags: accessing,and,setting,the,currentcell
 published: True